hekkup/yle-downloader-gui/README.md

 - `qmake`
 - `make all check`

+## Installation in Linux ##

+In order to install the application in Linux you can run the following command.
+If it doesn't work, please check the installation paths of files in `yle-downloader-gui.pro` project file.
+The file paths have been tested on Kubuntu 13.04 and they should be more or less the same in other distributions, too.

+- `sudo make install`

+Uninstallation:

+- `sudo make uninstall`

 ## Packaging for Windows ##

 - Use the [build script](https://github.com/mpartel/rtmpdump-yle-windows) to compile rtmpdump-yle for Windows.